DalilaPirvu/BubblePrecursors-COMvelocities/README.md

 # BubblePrecursors-COMvelocities

- full paper analysis + tests
+Numerical analysis and tests for work in arXiv:2312.13364